the-ibis-head/cybersecurity-notes/README.md

 - Introduced, [Anderson Report](https://csrc.nist.rip/publications/history/ande72.pdf), `1972`
 - Abbreviation coined by Steve Lipner, `1986`
+- All three components must be balanced for a secure, functional system
+- Over-emphasis on one can weaken another
+- For example, heavy authentication may reduce availability or an overly open systems increases confidentiality risks
+- Used as the foundation of security policy, risk assessment, and architectural design
 - `Confidentiality`
-  - Ensures information is accessible only to authorized individuals.
+  - Ensures information is accessible only to authorized individuals
-  - Prevents unauthorized disclosure of data (accidental or intentional).
+  - Prevents unauthorized disclosure of data (accidental or intentional)
   - **Common controls**
     - Encryption (data at rest, data in transit)
     - Access control / IAM (role-based access, least privilege)